What is involved in the skippers ticket tests?

 Like all exams, prior study is STRONGLY recommended before attempting the exam.
 The Department of Transport produce an RST Workbook, which covers many aspects of both the theory and practical aspects of the RST assessment.
 It is essentially mandatory reading, providing clear and concise information, as well as practice questions for the student.

-This workbook can be downloaded directly from the Department’s website by clicking on this link: RST Workbook PDF.
+This workbook can be downloaded directly by clicking on this link: RST Workbook PDF.
 Alternatively, hardcopies of the book can be picked up from marine charting agents, some fisheries offices as well as from the Perth Boat School office.

 One of WA’s RST training providers has produced a FREE DVD outlining the practical and theory aspects of what is required during the Recreational Skippers Ticket assessment.
 These DVDs can usually be picked up for free at any BCF, Ranger Camping store, as well as from most boating dealerships within the Perth region.